silverbulletmd/silverbullet/website/Getting Started.md

 _One of us!_

 Out of the box SilverBullet is fairly minimal in terms of functionality.
-To give you a good “first run” experience, we recommend you start by importing the [[Library/Core]] library into your space.
-This will give you a couple of useful pages, slash commands, page templates and widgets such as [[Table of Contents]], [[Linked Mentions]] and [[Linked Tasks]] to start of with.
-If you have no idea what those are — don’t worry about it.
-Just keep going, you’ll get the hang of things.
+To give you a good “first run” experience, we have preconfigured the [[Library/Core]] [[Libraries|library]] for you in your {[Navigate: Open SETTINGS|settings]}.
+All need to do is import it by pushing this button:

-Just push this button: {[Library: Import|Import Core Library]("!silverbullet.md/Library/Core/")}
+{[Libraries: Update]}

+Just push that button.
 You know you want to.

 Just do it.